Mintplex-Labs/anything-llm/embed/README.md

 - `data-window-width` - Set the chat window width in pixels.

+- `data-text-size` - Set the text size of the chats in pixels.

 **Behavior Overrides**

 - `data-open-on-load` — Once loaded, open the chat as default.
 It can still be closed by the user.